ryan-mcclue/musings/notes.md

 READ THROUGH MMOZEIKO HANDMADE NETWORK POSTS

 # Raytracer (we are updating 'base' project code files as we go. also collection of documentation files for each project and machine-specific information)
+How can software better serve humanity? e.g. bloatware causes slowness for aus post workers

 choose data structures around solving problem

 TACKLING DIFFICULT PROBLEM -- HOTLOADING